-CNN president Jeff Zucker expects to leave the network at the end of this year
+CNN President Jeff Zucker expects to leave the network at the end of this year

 At the time, the network that had defined 24-hour TV news was adrift, sometimes finishing not only behind rivals Fox News and MSNBC in the ratings, but also HLN, a sister network that specialized in lurid court trials.
 The network’s annual advertising revenue had fallen alarmingly, by about 10 percent.

 Zucker introduced unconventional programs, such as a weekend sports show and a food-and-travel program starring celebrity chef Anthony Bourdain.
 Falling back on his career-making years as executive producer of NBC’s “Today” show, he overhauled CNN’s morning program.
-The network’s lineup of anchors, hosts, producers and commentators were reshuffled, too.
+The network’s lineup of anchors, hosts, producers and commentators was reshuffled, too.

 One of Zucker’s new stars was anchor Jake Tapper, who became the host of an afternoon news program and a Sunday news-discussion show.
 And to the alarm of some CNN traditionalists, Zucker also directed the network to give wall-to-wall coverage of offbeat stories, such as a disabled cruise ship and the mysterious disappearance of Malaysia Airlines Flight 370.